There are many different types of depression. The condition can be classified as mild, moderate or severe, depending on your symptoms.

 Electroconvulsive therapy (ECT)

-ECT will only be considered if you're severely depressed or if treatment with medicines hasn't worked.
-ECT is always given in hospital under general anaesthesia, which means you will be asleep during the procedure and feel no pain.
-It involves having an electrical current passed through your brain to produce an epileptic fit.
+You’ll only be offered ECT if you're severely depressed, need urgent treatment or if medicines haven't helped.
+It involves having an electrical current passed through your brain.
+ECT is always given in hospital under general anaesthetic, which means you will be asleep during the procedure and feel no pain.

 Factors that may make you more likely to develop depression can include: